-The Credit Card algorithm is an instance of the Payment Card Algorithm Framework (see page 526).
+The Credit Card algorithm is an instance of the Payment Card Algorithm Framework (see page 533).
 The algorithm requires input values to have at least 8 digits in the character group [0-9].
 If an input value has less than this, the algorithm will return an error.
 It preserves the first 6 digits of the input and requires at least one position to be masked for masking to be considered successful.
 The algorithm masks all subsequent digits by replacing them with a random value.
-All input characters that are not in the character group [0-9] are preserved.
+All input characters that are not in the character group [0-9] are https://delphixdocs.atlassian.net/wiki/pages/createpage.action? fromPageId=37825199&linkCreation=true&spaceKey=CC&title=Introduction+to+masking+algorithms preserved.
 The algorithm maintains Luhn check validity through masking so input values with a valid Luhn check will mask to a value with a valid Luhn check.
 The out-of-the-box instance of this algorithm is called CreditCard.